a bit about Kristina

-Since the Ottawa launch of 100 Watt Productions in 2009, she has created six original creations inspired by a love/concern for the planet such as WILD LIFE (Ottawa International Children’s Festival) and 12 Drops and 1 Moon (Museum of Nature).
-100 Watt is driven by collaborations with professionals & youth of Ottawa, in which all ages grow creatively, side by side.
-For the National Arts Centre, she co-developed THE THREE MINUTE PLAY FESTIVAL with Ottawa school-children, is Artistic Director of the Third Wall Academy (youth aged 16-20 train & perform annually), has served as the Ottawa Artist & Facilitator of Uth Ink (Playwright’s Guild of Canada), and for six years worked on Our Stories (with York Street Public School)—a project that allows immigrant children and less privileged (financially) youth bring their life-stories to the stage.
-100 Watt Productions created The Women Come and Go… for the Ottawa Fringe Festival (performing with Mary Ellis).
+Since the Ottawa launch of 100 Watt Productions in 2009, she creates original theatre inspired by a love/concern for the planet such as "12", WILD LIFE (Ottawa International Children’s Festival) and 12 Drops and 1 Moon (Museum of Nature).
+100 Watt is driven by collaborations with professionals & youth.
+For the National Arts Centre, she co-developed THE THREE MINUTE PLAY FESTIVAL with school-children, was co-creator and Artistic Director of the Third Wall Academy, has served as the Ottawa Artist & Facilitator of Uth Ink (Playwright’s Guild of Canada), and for six years worked on Our Stories—a project that allows immigrant children and youth bring their life-stories to the stage.
+The 100 Watt Youth Ensemble will be resident artists at the GCTC 2022-23.

-As a teacher artist and coach, she is currently an Invited Professor in the department of theatre at the University of Ottawa.
-With 100 Watt, she partners with the Ottawa Children's Theatre, teaching children from 6 to 16.
-She is the Performance Coach for Josh Allen, a young figure skater ranked in the top 10 nationally.
-With Sarah Garton Stanley, Associate Artistic Director of English Theatre at the National Arts Centre, she collaborates on an innovative theatre & technology project called the SpiderWebShow, in which her students at the University of Ottawa contribute to the national ‘virtual theatre space.’
-She coaches lawyers and litigators in communication skills and persuasive rhetoric techniques.
+As a teacher artist and coach: University of Ottawa's BFA in program, the Ottawa Children's Theatre, Performance Coach for Josh Allen, a young figure skater ranked in the top 10 nationally; Sarah Garton Stanley at the National Arts Centre, she collaborated on an innovative theatre & technology project called the SpiderWebShow, in which her students at the University of Ottawa contribute to the national ‘virtual theatre space.’
+She coaches lawyers in communication skills and the art of "gentle persuasion"

-She has served her fellow artists and community as a member of the Board of Directors at the Great Canadian Theatre Company and as Department of Theatre Part-time Professor Union Rep at the University of Ottawa for over 5 years.
+She has served on the Board of Directors at the Great Canadian Theatre Co, and currently with HHG Theatre.
+She has been Part-time Professor Union Rep at the University of Ottawa for over 5 years.